Lumen Gentium Award Honorees

 Only one individual should be nominated per parish, and he or she must be a lay person (not a priest or deacon).
 The only exception to this is a married couple may be nominated.
 If married, the nominee/s, whether nominated individually or as a couple, must be in a valid Catholic marriage; and live a life of active faith in the Catholic Church.

 Each pastor will have the opportunity to select one individual each year.
-It is left to the discretion of the pastor to determine the process within his parish: i.e., he could make the selection, ask the pastoral council for suggestions, etc. Please send the nominee’s name to the bishop’s office so that an individualized memento can be prepared.
+It is left to the discretion of the pastor to determine the process within his parish: i.e., he could make the selection, ask the pastoral council for suggestions, etc. Nominations are submitted through an online form.

 Honorees will be recognized by the bishop.
 Honorees will receive a memento and a photo with the bishop and be recognized in the Catholic Spirit.
 Parishes are encouraged to provide additional recognition at a parish liturgy or event.